ChaseSecurity/Reflected-Search-Poisoning-for-Illicit-Promotion/README.md

 Use some methods to extract contact information embedding in terms.

-Now finished extract websites, telegram accounts.
+Now finished extracting websites, and telegram accounts.

 ## Website Timemachine

-A timemachine to crawl websites extracted from SEO terms.
+A time machine to crawl websites extracted from SEO terms.